-13.11 If a ball carrier is deflagged in his end zone, crosses his own dead ball line (back of the end zone) or sidelines in the end zone, a safety touch (two points) is awarded to the defensive team.
+- 13.11 If a ball carrier is deflagged in their end zone, crosses their own dead ball line (back of the end zone) or sidelines in the end zone, a safety touch (two points) is awarded to the defensive team.
 The ball carrier is deemed to be in the end-zone until both the flags and the ball have crossed the plane of the goal line into the field of play.
-If one of the 2 are in goal, the ball carrier is deemed to be in goal for purposes of this rule.

-- 13.12 If a fumble, missed snap or lateral pass lands in the offensive team's end zone on the first bounce, the ball is dead and a safety (2 points) is awarded to the defensive team.
-This is subject to the provisions of rule 8.8 regarding a snap that skips immediately into the QB's possession. - 13.13 If a safety is awarded, the defensive team also gains possession of the ball at its own 10-yard line. - 13.14 A defensive player who intercepts a pass in the field of play, runs backwards into his end zone and is deflagged will have a safety called against his team unless his momentum takes him into the end zone in the latter instance, it would be a touchback and scrimmaged at the 10-yard line.
+If one of the 2 are in goal, the ball carrier is deemed to be in goal for purposes of this rule. - 13.12 If a fumble, missed snap or lateral pass lands in the offensive team's end zone on the first bounce, the ball is dead, and a safety (2 points) is awarded to the defensive team.
+This is subject to the provisions of the bad snap rule regarding a snap that skips immediately into the QB's possession. - 13.13 If a safety is awarded, the defensive team also gains possession of the ball at its own 10-yard line. - 13.14 A defensive player who intercepts a pass in the field of play, runs backwards into their end zone and is deflagged will have a safety called against their team unless their momentum takes them into the end zone in the latter instance, it would be a touchback and scrimmaged at the 10-yard line.

-LAST MAN BACK ON SCRIMMAGE PLAYS
+LAST PLAYER BACK ON SCRIMMAGE PLAYS

-13.15 On any play, if the ball carrier is illegally interfered with in any way by the last defender between himself and the goal line, and in the opinion of the official, it is CLEAR that a score would have been made had the interference not occurred, the score will be awarded.
+13.15 On any play, if the ball carrier is illegally interfered with in any way by the last defender between themself and the goal line, and in the opinion of the official, it is CLEAR that a score would have been made had the interference not occurred, the score will be awarded.
 In the case of a dual foul, a score cannot be awarded, and the fouls would be balanced at the appropriate point.